openframeworks/ofBook/04_animation/chapter.md

     ((1-0.75) * A) + (0.25 * B)

 which is 75% of A + 25% of B.   Essentially by taking a mix, you get from one to the other.
-The first example shows this
+The first example shows how this is done.

 **[note: linear example code here]**